brumple/revelation/README.md

 - Search for and select two locations to compare their weather forecasts.
 - Display the current weather conditions and a 5-day forecast for both locations side by side.
-- Implement a comparison view that highlights differences in temperature, precipitation, wind speed, and other relevant weather conditions.
+- Highlights differences in temperature, precipitation, wind speed, and other relevant weather conditions.

 ## Technology Stack

 The project is built using Vue.js framework.
 Vue.js was chosen for its simplicity, reactivity, and ease of integration with APIs.
-The Vue ecosystem provides excellent tools for building responsive and interactive web applications, making it a suitable choice for this project.
+The Vue ecosystem provides excellent tools for building responsive and interactive web applications, making it a suitable choice for this project to be hosted on GitHub pages.

 ## Unique Comparison Mode Feature